-For many gay and bisexual men, drinking, and the venues that serve alcohol, are mainstays of our culture.
+For many gay and bisexual and all men who have sex with men, drinking and the venues that serve alcohol, can be a big part of our culture.

 Heading out for a drink offers the possibility to socialise, meet up with friends and potentially hook up with new guys for sex.
 It lowers our inhibitions, making us feel more relaxed and can contribute to a fun night out.